This is most pilgrims first question. This is what we have put in place:

 Any package that you take we designate you a local chaperone.
 These individuals are from the communities that are hosting you, and are very familiar with the comings and goings of local life.
 They are trained to leave you alone if you are wanting a reflective experience or answer any questions that you may have when asked.

-The people of Cape Town have reached a nil tolerance attitude to the crime we have been experiencing and civil groups have organised themselves to protect walkers.
+The people of Cape Town and the rural areas of the Western Cape have reached a nil tolerance attitude to the crime we have been experiencing and civil groups have organised themselves to protect walkers.

 Please contact these group and inform them of your times and route:

 A Camino is not a hike.
-We stick with per urban routes.
-If you do walk into the mountainous areas we recommend you take a local guide.
+We stick with per urban routes and along farm roads.

 Your attitude: Be careful but try not to be fear filled.
 If you do not trust a route then don’t go down it .
 Walk with the Spirit of Camino; curious, respectful and open minded.
 All journeys have purpose, challenges and triumphs.
 Be mindful of yours. .
 It is always a good idea, generally, not to flaunt wealth in public spaces so be sensible and walk with confidence.